Birmingham and Oxford Junction Railway: LNWR prevarication

 In 1846 the Oxford and Rugby Railway was absorbed into the GWR.

-On 31 August 1848 the Bill was passed authorising the absorption of the B&OJR and the Birmingham Extension Railway, and the laying of mixed gauge track on it.
+On 31 August 1848 the Great Western Railway Act 1848 (11 & 12 Vict. c. clix) was passed authorising the absorption of the B&OJR and the Birmingham Extension Railway, and the laying of mixed gauge track on it.
 The entire route from Millstream Junction, south of Oxford, to the future Snow Hill station in Birmingham, as well as the Birmingham, Wolverhampton and Dudley Railway, were now in GWR hands.

 Construction

 Work had started on the Oxford and Rugby line in 1845, but there was a delay in getting possession of the necessary land; then the contractor proved unsatisfactory, and work was in abeyance for some time.
 By August 1849 it had been decided that the Oxford and Rugby powers would only be used as far as Fenny Compton, and that the Rugby part of the powers would be abandoned.
 The company obtained Board of Trade permission to open a single line to Banbury on the broad gauge only, as for the time being no narrow gauge line connected with it.
 The Board of Trade were cowed by an angry response from the LNWR demanding that the useless third rail should be provided, but the GWR held out.

 The line between Oxford and Banbury was opened as a broad gauge single line on 2 September 1850; the formation was made for double track.
 As yet there was no station at Oxford on the line, and trains reversed at Millstream Junction and used the Oxford Railway terminus.
 Work started on construction of the B&OJR part of the line in 1847, the contractors Peto and Betts being employed.
 Money was very short and the work was delayed on that account.
 The portion of the Oxford and Rugby Railway as far as Fenny Compton was being proceeded with.
 There was to be a new station at Oxford.

 Captain Douglas Galton of the Board of Trade visited the line for the statutory inspection of the line for passenger operation on 14 September 1852.
 He was satisfied with the line in general, but the final short section into Snow Hill, and the Duddeston Viaduct, were not ready, and he declined to approve those last sections.
 The shortcoming was rectified and the line into Snow Hill was approved on 28 September 1852.
 The line was opened to the public throughout from Oxford to Birmingham on 1 October 1852, as a mixed gauge double track.

 The connecting Birmingham, Wolverhampton and Dudley Railway opened on 14 November 1854, connecting through the short Wolverhampton Railway with the Shrewsbury and Birmingham Railway.